 * Click here for rating key

-So Gong Dong Tofu Restaurant Review: The décor is minimal: simple wooden booths arranged consecutively and a wall lined with partially protruding stone bibimbap bowls.
+So Gong Dong Tofu Restaurant Review: Décor is minimal: simple wooden booths arranged consecutively and a wall lined with partially protruding stone bibimbap bowls.
 But Westchester locals craving authentic Korean fare require little else.
-There’s an array of appetizers including kimchi, marinated bean sprouts, and handmade dumplings with various fillings ranging from beef to mixed vegetables.
-The menu focuses on soondubu jjigae, slow-cooked silky tofu stews brimming with seafood, meat or vegetables in spicy and mild broths and served with steamed rice.
-Otherwise, the bibimbap, a Korean-style toasted rice concoction with an assortment of meat or seafood sizzling in a stone bowl, is certain to please and is a "safe" choice for newcomers to Korean cuisine.
-Those looking for a taste of Korean-style barbecue should not pass up the beef bulgogi --- tender marinated and grilled beef in a sweet and spicy garlic soybean sauce.
+There’s an array of appetizers including kimchi, marinated bean sprouts, and handmade dumplings with various fillings.
+The menu focuses on soondubu jjigae, slow-cooked silky tofu stews simmering with accompaniments ranging from mushroom to mixed seafood and fish in spicy and mild broths served with steamed rice or noodles.
+Otherwise, the home-style rice combinations cooked in stone bowls and the jap chae (glass noodles stir-fried with assorted meats and vegetables) will please and are "safe" choices for Korean cuisine newbies.
+Those looking for a taste of Korean-style barbecue should not pass up the galbi --- tender marinated and grilled pork ribs in a sweet and spicy garlic soybean sauce.